HIMACHAL – The Dev Bhumi –“ Lands of God”

 Best Time To Visit: March to June and Mid-September to November.

-The place enjoys a healthy climate and the pine scented air is said to have curative properties.
+The place enjoys a healthy climate and the pine-scented air is said to have curative properties.
 The scenery presents a sublime and beautiful contrast- the plain presents a picture of rural loveliness and repose, while the hills are majestic.
-Behind this town stands the high ranges of Dhauladhar Mountains, whose peaks remain, covered for most part of the year.
+Behind this town stands the high ranges of Dhauladhar Mountains, whose peaks remain, covered for the most part of the year.
 Situated in and about the middle of the Kangra Valley, it is convenient base to explore the surroundings.